fabiankessler/readonly-embedded-dbs-benchmark/README.md

 ##### Demarcation

 The tests are exclusively for a multi-threaded readonly environment.
-Not client/server, not nosql like key/value stores.
+Not <a href="http://voice.xerial.org/2008/11/comparison-between-sqlite-and-h2.html">inserts</a>.
+Not client/server, not NoSQL like key/value stores.
+It is a very specific use case.
+Don't draw conclusions from these numbers for other scenarios.

 ### Results